Ben Stokes and Chris Woakes stay cool to fire England into World Cup semi-finals - NewsBreak

 England needed to win their final Super 12s contest to pip Australia to second place in their group and reach the last four but, chasing 142, they slipped from 75 for none to 129 for six with 12 balls left.

-Stokes, batting at three after Dawid Malan tweaked his groin during Sri Lanka’s innings, was averaging 10.25 with the bat in five matches since his T20 recall but was once again England’s saviour here.
+Stokes, batting at three after Dawid Malan tweaked his groin during Sri Lanka’s innings, was averaging 9.8 with the bat in six innings since his T20 recall but was once again England’s saviour here.

 On a used pitch, Jos Buttler (28 off 23 balls) and Alex Hales (47 off 30) had taken the attack to Sri Lanka’s quicks but the dangerous Wanindu Hasaranga and Dhananjaya de Silva took two wickets apiece.